John McConnell, Ph.D.

 Thomas Meath, M.P.H.

-Thomas provides data analysis for the Center to Improve Veteran Involvement in Care (CIVIC) at the Portland VA Medical Center as well as for several CHSE projects.
-He came to CHSE in 2014 from the biostatistics track at Oregon State University, where his research included identifying risk factors for child and maternal health, assessing spatial environmental exposures, and evaluating hospital quality metrics.
+Thomas analyzes Medicare data for CHSE's studies on lower-extremity joint replacement and provides leadership for coding practices at the center.
+He came to CHSE in 2014 from the Biostatistics track at Oregon State University, where his research included identifying risk factors for child and maternal health, assessing spatial environmental exposures, and evaluating hospital quality metrics.

 Stephanie Renfro, M.S.